RadialDevGroup/ombudsman/management/WELCOME_EMAIL.md

 We will need to set you up with a handful of accounts.
 If you do not have a GitHub account, making one with your personal email address before your first day will speed up the process.
 You will need to set up
-2 factor authentication on all of the accounts you make.
+two-factor authentication on all of the accounts you make.

 We are sending you your contract, W-4, I-9, and a direct deposit form to be filled out.
 You can complete this step while at Radial.